 Dr. Boucher graduated with an MD-PhD from University of Toronto.
 He subspecialized in interventional radiology and worked at McGill as an Assistant Professor in the department of Radiology at McGill University, division of Interventional Radiology, and member of the McGill University Health Centre Radiology Associates group.

-In 2018 he became the Program Director of McGill’s Interventional Radiology Residency program.
-He acts as Chair of Resident Research Committee and is on the board of the Radimed Montreal Radiology group.
+In 2018, Dr. Boucher became the Program Director of McGill’s Interventional Radiology Residency program.
+He acts as Chair of the Resident Research Committee and is on the Board of the RADIMED Montreal Radiology group.

 Dr. James (Jamie) Fraser